jnozzi/cocoadev.com/markdown/ComplexSubviewResizingIssues.md

 *Disable resizing subviews.
 If the view changes, resize subviews yourself.
 *Cleverly play with autoresizing that changing the view size doesn't screw anything up.
 This may not be possible but if you try, remember than for most of Cocoa's views the origin is at the bottom-left corner.
 *Size the subviews to the superview instead of vice versa.
-(This is how General/NSScrollView and such work, BTW.)
+(This is how NSScrollView and such work, BTW.)

 And this page could really use some refactoring.
-And since you've managed to reproduce the problem... --General/JediKnil
+And since you've managed to reproduce the problem... --JediKnil